David Platt: Juventus

 In June 1992, Platt was signed for Juventus for £6.5 million.
-In domestic competitions Platt struggled to maintain a first-team place in the Juventus team that season, which possessed many stars.
-He did score a decisive goal against S.S.C.
+In domestic competitions, Platt struggled to maintain a first-team place in the Juventus team that season.
+He scored a decisive goal against S.S.C.
 Napoli in a 4–3 victory, giving the team a chance at the league title.

 He also helped the Turin club win the UEFA Cup.
-Platt was involved in five matches—one as an unused substitute.
-Platt scored the decisive goal away to Panathinaikos as Juventus won the second round match 1–0 on aggregate.
+Platt was involved in five matches, including one as an unused substitute.
+Platt scored the only goal away to Panathinaikos as Juventus won the second-round match 1–0 on aggregate.
 He played in both semi-final legs against Paris Saint-Germain.

-Platt wasn't listed on the substitutes bench, however he picked up a medal as part of the squad and lifted the trophy after the final.
+Platt was not listed on the substitutes bench, but he picked up a medal as part of the squad and lifted the trophy after the final.
 In Serie A, he scored three goals in 16 games.

-Mancini persisted despite his move to Turin.
+Mancini persisted despite Platt's move to Turin.
 "Every two weeks he would be on the phone, pressing me."
 When things quickly failed to work out in Turin, the move Mancini wanted finally did happen.
 "Juventus played Sampdoria, Robbie was playing, so I was marking him and hovering around him, hoping he would say something," Platt remembers.
 "I've always suspected I wasn't on Sampdoria's list that summer, because their president wanted to sign Marco Osio from Parma but he ran the transfer list past Robbie, who had much of the say.
 I soon made the move."

 Sampdoria

 After just one season with Juventus, Platt was soon on the move again.
 This time he signed for Sampdoria on 14 July 1993 for £5.2 million.
-Platt won the Coppa Italia (Italian Cup) in 1994 under Swedish coach Sven-Göran Eriksson.
+Platt won the Coppa Italia in 1994 under Sven-Göran Eriksson.
 By the time his Italian career came to a close, he was a technically experienced player, possessing dribbling, passing and finishing skills equal to the best.
 Platt played for exactly two years, until 14 July 1995.
-He played 55 League games for Sampdoria, scoring 17 goals.
+He played 55 league games for Sampdoria, scoring 17 goals.